 However, if you are fit and well without any of these risk factors, the most common cause of PVCs are PVCs that arise from the outflow tract which can be from the right (RVOT) or left (LVOT) ventricular outflow tracts.

 PACs are premature heartbeats originating from the heart’s upper chambers or atria.
-PACs are usually considered harmless, but if they occur repeatedly in a continuous manner, then you may be at risk of developing atrial fibrillation (AF), which is when there is continuous irregular PACs which occur continuously for more than 30 seconds at a time.
+PACs are usually considered harmless, but if they occur repeatedly in a continuous manner, then you may be at risk of developing atrial fibrillation (AF), which is when there are continuous irregular PACs which occur continuously for more than 30 seconds at a time.

 Occasionally, we experience an ectopic beat when we exercise, are stressed or consume stimulants such as coffee.
 However, if it persists, medical practitioners investigate the underlying cause of such irregular beats.
 This may be due to heart disease or injury or an electrolyte imbalance in the blood.